v-research/edu/cybersecurity_2022/README-2.md

 When you start from the beginning, you are supposed to move forward, but let's make a step back instead!
 We'll [dust it off](https://www.youtube.com/watch?v=LSiooa1Kym0) and recap the main concepts of the [previous course](./README.md) in a short while.

-There's a common misconception to discuss first, people believe they can and need to learn how to *do* things as quickly as possible, as painlessly as possible, as fast and superficially as possible so that they can move forward and [choose life, a job, a career](https://www.youtube.com/watch?v=SaP7qmsQbSI)
+There's a common misconception to discuss first.
+People believe they can and need to learn how to *do* things as quickly as possible, as painlessly as possible, as fast and superficially as possible so that they can move forward and [choose life, a job, a career](https://www.youtube.com/watch?v=SaP7qmsQbSI)